-Regular collection of household waste is scheduled by zone: Thursdays for the central zone and Tuesdays for the peripheral zone.
+Regular collection of household waste is scheduled by zone: Thursdays for zone 2 and 3 and Tuesdays for zone 1, 4 and 5.

 Instructions on the use of curbside bins